 This widening of the pulse pressure at specified levels of systolic pressure, as assessed in the Framingham heart study, is associated with an increased risk of developing coronary heart disease.

-In the absence of trial-based evidence that uses pulse pressure narrowing as a target for improving outcome.
+In the absence of trial-based evidence that uses pulse pressure narrowing as a target for improving outcomes.

 Are the Benefits of Treating Systolic Pressure?